Priyavargheese/priya_techrecruiter/README.md

 ⭐ **Follow this profile** to stay updated on curated IT roles, tech hiring insights, and developer resources.
 > “Great hiring isn’t just about filling positions — it’s about connecting purpose with potential.”

-> ---
+---

+🤝 **Connecting top tech talent with the right opportunities.**
+Explore open roles or share profiles through the links below.

 💼 **Current Tech Roles:**
 Explore my [Current Openings](https://github.com/priya-techrecruiter/current-openings) — updated regularly.

+🌐 **Open Tech Talent Pool:**
+If you’re exploring opportunities or wish to refer someone, visit my [Open Talent Pool](https://github.com/priya-techrecruiter/open-talent-pool) — a dedicated space for the tech community to share profiles confidentially.